Debra Henderson, MBACP (Reg) - Level Paths Counselling, Specializing in Trauma

 We will arrange a time that suits us both, usually within a week of you contacting me, and I will give you information about how to get to my counselling room.

 During our time we can discuss why you would like counselling and I can tell you a little about how I work.
 You can ask me any questions that you might have.
-Together we can explore whether I might be the right counsellor for you.
-You do not have to decide immediately, you can go away and think about it.

-If you want to work with me we will arrange our first counselling session which will usually be within a week of our intial meeting.
+If you decide to work with me we will arrange our first counselling session which will usually be within a week of our intial meeting.
 This will be at a time that you are able to come each week.

 I know contacting a counsellor can feel very scary, especially if you have never done it before, but it could be the first step to finding someone safe to talk to with the skills to help you.
 So I invite you to gather your courage and contact me.